jupyter/enhancement-proposals/connectionfile-spec/connectionfile-spec.md

 [the current description of the connection file](https://jupyter-client.readthedocs.io/en/stable/kernels.html#connection-files), and adds an optional `kernel_protocol_version` field.

-The specification and the documentation of the connectio filewill be stored aside [those of the kernel protocol](https://github.com/jupyter-standards/kernel-protocol)
+The specification and the documentation of the connection file will be stored along side [those of the kernel protocol](https://github.com/jupyter-standards/kernel-protocol)

 ### Impact on existing implementations